quoteboxqa/api/source/includes/_quotes.md

 This endpoint will create a discussion within the quote.

-This endpoint will simulate a scenario when the author(user) of the quote would like to discuss(comment) with respect to an associated quote.
+This endpoint resembles a scenario when the author(user) of the quote would like to discuss(comment) with respect to an associated quote.

 ```shell
 # HTTP REQUEST BODY